UBC-MDS/DSCI_522_Alberta-Oil-Spills/doc/final_report.md

 Limitations
 -----------

-We understand that our analysis has its limitations: - We only looked at five factors, but there are likely many other factors that relate to the cause of an oil spill. - The data set was missing values in many places, which meant that we are only taking into consideration spills that we have full information on and ignoring all spills that we have only partial information about. - As mentioned earlier, we only divided our data into two volume groups. - We did not take into consideration the quantity of oil or gas being produced or moved by the location or sources. - We addressed the substance spilled and volume spilled as separate entities, but it might be useful to think of them together (e.g. is differences in the average volumes spilled of each individual substance depending on the cause?) - The accuracy of our model is 83%, therefore approximately every 1 in 5 predictions by our model results in an incorrect answer. - There is likely a more accurate machine learning approach to answer this question, but we haven't learned it yet.
+We understand that our analysis has its limitations:

+-   We only looked at five factors, but there are likely many other factors that relate to the cause of an oil spill.
+-   The data set was missing values in many places, which meant that we are only taking into consideration spills that we have full information on and ignoring all spills that we have only partial information about.
+-   We did not take into consideration the quantity of oil or gas being produced or moved by the location or sources.
+-   We addressed the substance spilled and volume spilled as separate entities, but it might be useful to think of them together (e.g. is differences in the average volumes spilled of each individual substance depending on the cause?)
+-   There is likely a more accurate machine learning approach to answer this question, but we haven't learned it yet.

 Next Steps
 ----------